knightlab-analyses/qurro-mackerel-analysis/figures/README.md

 # Qurro paper figures
 ## `raw-jsons/`
 This directory includes the Vega-Lite JSON specs output from various Qurro plots.
-In particular, the JSONs that start with `10_` are from the Top 10% :
+In particular, the JSONs that start with `10_` are from the Shewanella :
 Bottom 10% log-ratio, and the other JSONs are from the Shewanella :
 Synechococcales log-ratio.